 Textbook: Exploring Chemical Analysis, Fifth Edition, by Daniel C. Harris, W.H.
-Freeman and Company, 2012.
+Freeman and Company.

-Lab Manual: A Manual of Experiments for Analytical Chemistry, Spring 2013, Department of Chemistry, UW-Madison.
-Laboratory manuals will be sold in the Chemistry building for \$5 (cash only).
+Lab Manual: A Manual of Experiments for Analytical Chemistry, Spring 2015, Department of Chemistry, UW-Madison.
+Lab manuals will be sold by Alpha Chi Sigma in the lobby of the chemistry building (corner of Mills Street and University Avenue) beginning January 20.